 PointsBet is owned by PointsBet Holdings Limited.
 PointsBet is originally from Australia and currently has operations in Australia, the United States and Ireland.
 It is listed on the Australian Stock Exchange.

-Using any free bets that you receive at PointsBet Iowa is super easy.
-Just select the bet you want to make, and if you have a free bet, you’ll see a box labeled “Free Bet.”
-Click the box and you can select the free bet you’d like to use.
+Using bet credits that you receive at PointsBet Iowa is easy.
+Just select the bet you want to make, and if you have a bet credit, you’ll see a box labeled “Bet Credit.”
+Click the box and you can select the bet credit you’d like to use.

-There are multiple ways to get a free bet at PointsBet.
+There are multiple ways to get a bet credit at PointsBet.
 If one of your opening bets loses, you’ll get one as part of the sign-up bonus.
-PointsBet IA also offers a number of promotions, including odds boosts, throughout the year in which you can earn more free bets.
+PointsBet Iowa also offers a number of promotions, including odds boosts, throughout the year in which you can earn more credits.